awsdocs/amazon-emr-release-guide/doc_source/emr-pig-udf.md

 1. Write a Python script and upload the script to a location in Amazon S3\.
 This should be a bucket owned by the same account that creates the Pig cluster, or that has permissions set so the account that created the cluster can access it\.
 In this example, the script is uploaded to s3://mybucket/pig/python\.

 1. Start a Pig cluster\.
 If you are accessing Pig from the Grunt shell, run an interactive cluster\.
 If you are running Pig commands from a script, start a scripted Pig cluster\.
 This example starts an interactive cluster\.
-For more information about how to create a Pig cluster, see [Submit Pig Work](emr-pig-launch.md)\.
+For more information about how to create a Pig cluster, see [Submit Pig work](emr-pig-launch.md)\.

 1. For an interactive cluster, use SSH to connect into the master node and run the Grunt shell\.
-For more information, see [SSH into the Master Node](https://docs.aws.amazon.com/emr/latest/DeveloperGuide/EMR_SetUp_SSH.html)\.
+For more information, see [SSH into the master node](https://docs.aws.amazon.com/emr/latest/DeveloperGuide/EMR_SetUp_SSH.html)\.

 1. Run the Grunt shell for Pig by typing `pig` at the command line: